microshare/microshare.github.io/docs/2/technical/data-format/contact-tracing.md

 {% endhighlight %}

-The Kerlink Waves, also referred to as 'bluetooth sniffers' and are LoRaWAN devices.Along with the personal and location beacons, the Waves are apart of the [device cluster](/docs/2/technical/microshare-platform/device-cluster-guide/), and their information is grouped together.
+The Kerlink Waves, also referred to as 'bluetooth sniffers' and are LoRaWAN devices.
+Along with the personal and location beacons, the Waves are apart of the [device cluster](/docs/2/technical/microshare-platform/device-cluster-guide/), and their information is grouped together.
 Within the device cluster's data, the individual location is provided.
 This gives the "device" section of the code snippet above.
 Additionally, the device cluster will detail the location for the entire group of data, such as a specific building.
 This is the purpose for the "global" Metadata.

 In summary, the device locations are the specific locations of each device while the global data details the location of the device cluster (the group of waves and personal beacons).

 **Confused on what to name your tags?
 Check out the [Contact Tracing Installation Page.](/docs/2/installer/deploy-m/contact-tracing-installation-guide/)**

-## Contact Tracing Example Data
+## 4. Contact Tracing Example Data
 ---------------------------------------
+Depending on at what section of the pipeline you are viewing, your JSON file will look different.
+Hence, your JSON code may vary from the following examples.
+The JSON code below is broken down into sections to help you decipher your data.

+#### Example 1: a .unpacked.event output file of a Personal Beacon to Location Beacon detection.

-{% highlight java %}
+{% highlight javascript %}
   {
     "meta": {
         "currentCount": 1,